• Skip to primary navigation

 Detecting Cervical Cancer using a Common Household Item

-Now, a very simple yet effective method has been discovered for detecting the presence of cervical cancer.
+Recently, a very simple yet effective method has been discovered for detecting the presence of cervical cancer.

-Here in the U.S. and other industrialized countries, a Pap smear is the procedure commonly used for monitoring for cervical cancer.
-What happens is a scraping of the cervix is taken by the doctor, who then sends the sample to a lab for analysis by a pathologist.
-This test (…done at least every 3 years) has been wildly successful in reducing the numbers of deaths from cervical cancer.
+During a Pap smear procedure, a gynecologist lightly scrapes the cervix and sends the sample to a lab for analysis by a pathologist.
+This test, which should be done at least every 3 years, has been immensely successful in reducing the number of deaths from cervical cancer.

 But in poorer countries, it’s much harder to use the Pap smear test for detecting cervical cancer, which is why the disease remains a deadly threat for women in many areas of the world.
 Getting results back from a lab can take weeks, if one is available at all.

-Dr. Bandit Chumworathayi, a gynecologist at Khon Kaen University and one of the pioneers of the screening method in Thailand, says vinegar is able to reveal the tumors because they have more DNA and therefore, more protein and less water than other tissues.
+According to an article in The New York Times, Dr. Bandit Chumworathayi, a gynecologist at Khon Kaen University and one of the pioneers of the screening method in Thailand, says vinegar is able to reveal the tumors because they have more DNA and therefore, more protein and less water than other tissues.

-And although the process reveals more pre-cancerous tumors than a Pap smear, it also has more ‘false positives,’ or spots that turn pale but are not dangerous.
+And although the process reveals more precancerous tumors than a Pap smear, it also has more “false positives,” or spots that turn pale but are not dangerous.
 This leads to some women getting unnecessary cryotherapy treatments.

 Other Articles You Might Like